Siegfried Mureșan: First term as Member of the European Parliament

 In March 2014, Mureșan joined the People's Movement Party (PMP), and took part in the European Parliament elections which were held on 25 May 2014.
 He was the second candidate on the list and was elected for a five-year term in the European Parliament.
 Later on, Mureșan was elected as vice-president of the Committee on Budgets, substitute member of the Committee on Economic and Monetary Affairs and member of the Delegation to the EU - Moldova Parliamentary Association Committee.

-In July 2014, Mureșan was appointed President of the Youth of PMP.
+In July 2014, Mureșan was appointed interim President of the PMP's youth organization.
 On 22 January 2015, the President of the European People's Party (EPP), Joseph Daul, announced Mureșan as the newly appointed spokesperson of the EPP.
 On 7 May 2018 he joined the National Liberal Party (PNL), the largest member party of the EPP in Romania.

 Rapporteur on redundancies from Câmpia Turzii

 The European Parliament approved Mureșan's report on redundancies from Câmpia Turzii in September 2014, allocating EUR 3.57 million in European Globalisation Adjustment Fund that were needed in order to offer support to redundant workers from Mechel Steel Plant from Câmpia Turzii.